kinderp/docker101/README.md

 volume `my_volume` will be created if it does not exist.

-A new container named `attach_volume` exists and a newly created volume `my_volume` has been created and attached to it
+A new container named `attach_volume` exists and a volume `my_volume` has been created and attached to it

   ```
   vagrant@docker101:~$ docker ps